 Sources in the Conspiracy-Pseudoscience category may publish unverifiable information that is not always supported by evidence.
-These sources may be untrustworthy for credible/verifiable information, therefore fact checking and further investigation is recommended on a per article basis when obtaining information from these sources.
+These sources may be untrustworthy for credible/verifiable information; therefore, fact-checking and further investigation is recommended on a per-article basis when obtaining information from these sources.
 See all Conspiracy-Pseudoscience sources.

 Factual Reporting: MIXED

 In review, Naturally Savvy is well sourced to mostly credible sources, however, sometimes they use strong pseudoscience sources such as Mercola.
-Naturally Savvy does not always support the consensus of science when it comes to GMO’s.
-While not overt in their dismissal of GMO’s, they work to place doubt with dubious scientific studies.
-Naturally Savvy does not come out and say they are anti-vaccine like many websites in the so called holistic health genre, they do however try to create doubt.
+Naturally Savvy does not always support the consensus of science when it comes to GMOs.
+While not overt in their dismissal of GMOs, they work to place doubt with dubious scientific studies.
+Naturally Savvy does not come out and say they are anti-vaccine like many websites in the so-called holistic health genre; they do, however, try to create doubt.
 Finally, Naturally Savvy is almost a pro-science source.
-They source well, but they really do cast doubt on some issues that are supported heavily by science.
+They source well, but they cast doubt on some issues supported heavily by science.

 Overall, this is a very good source for recipes and nutrition information, but they are a mild pseudoscience source for hard science related to GMOs and vaccines.
 (D. Van Zandt 12/16/2017) Updated (04/28/2023)

 Last Updated on June 27, 2023 by Media Bias Fact Check

 Do you appreciate our work?
 Please consider one of the following ways to sustain us.